JaneliaSciComp/SongExplorer/README.md

 confusion matrices.

-* "validation-F1.pdf" plots the F1 score (the product divided by the sum of the precision and recall, times two) over time for each of the `wanted words` separately.
+* "validation-F1.pdf" plots the F1 score (the product divided by the sum of the precision and recall, times two) over time for each of the `labels to use` separately.
 Check here to make sure that the accuracy of each word has converged.

 * "validation-PvR-<word>.pdf" plots, separately for each word, the trajectory